material-motion/material-motion/overview.md

 The [material-motion GitHub org](https://github.com/material-motion) houses our implementations.

-## Creative constraints
+## Constraints

-We use constraints to explore creative solutions to problems.
-Some of the constraints we apply:
+The following constraints lead down what we think might be interesting paths:

 - What if we couldn't use a laptop to create our software?
 - What if we couldn't use MVC to structure our applications?